ProjectDVN/dvn-docs/docs/source/scripting.rst

 text=VALUE (t=VALUE)
 ~~~~~~~~~~~~~~~~

 Where *VALUE* is the text to display.

-This should be used with options only and when options as buttons is enabled.
+This has two purposes, showing text with options, when options are enabled as buttons OR
+to create a new scene entry copying every scene entry asset from last scene entry.
+This simplifies scene writing.

 Example: